kazuma38/kazuma38.github.io/README.md

 ## Welcome to Kazuma38 Page

-this is the online portfolio that ive been forced to make, i dont even have a facebook page so not all that happy makeing this.
+This is the online portfolio that ive been forced to make, i dont even have a facebook page so not all that happy makeing this.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.